john-h-k/MathSharp/README.md

 MathSharp beats out all alternative for speed.
 Comparing it to the `System.Numerics` types and the `OpenTk.Math` types shows just how fast it is:

-[All benchmarks were taken using BenchmarkDotNet on an i3-8350k at stock speeds with minimal background activity]
+[All benchmarks were taken using BenchmarkDotNet on an i3-8350k at stock speeds with minimal background activity, with .NET Core 3.0.100]

 ## Matrix Equality